 Your own saved seeds need to be sealed in packets (Brown envelopes are great) and clearly labelled.
 What to write on the label…

 - Latin name (include family, genus, species) if you know it

 - Any extra information you want to include about your contact details, your experiences, what makes the variety unique, or tips for growing

 2. Deliver your packets of seeds to the non-contact ‘Seed Drop for the Seed Swap’ points which will be spread around the town in different locations on Saturday 13th March

 - Victoria Park 11-3pm

 - Loop de Loop (Market Yard Car Park) 11-3pm

 COVID safe protocols to be followed, sanitiser available, clean hands, wearing masks preferable, no touching the other packets in the box, preferably no queueing, if absolutely necessary physically distanced queueing 2m between people

 3. Seeds will be collected and held for at least 72 hrs before being sorted by volunteers.

-4. Between the 13th to 16th March people will be invited to apply online for staggered pick up time slots (details to follow here and on Facebook).
+4. Between the 13th to 16th March you are invited to apply online for staggered pick up time slots:

-5. Seed Swap pick up points will be open on Wednesday the 17th and Saturday 20th March
+5. Seed Swap pick up points will be open on Saturday 20th March only

 6. Each person will be allowed to choose 5 packs of seeds on a first come first served basis (any remaining seed packets will be donated to community growing projects)